dicebear/dicebear/apps/docs/pages/guides/how-dicebear-tags-variants/index.md

 - Tags only describe.
 A variant carries the labels that fit what it shows, and never a category outside the set below.
 - A tag is added only when the trait is clear.
 An ambiguous or purely decorative variant is left untagged rather than guessed.
+Where a category has a bare form, as `headwear` does, the bare tag is still set and only the value is left off.
 - Most variants carry no tag or one tag.
-A few carry two, such as hair with a visible hat, or a beard together with a mustache.
+A few carry two, such as hair with a visible hat.
 - Variant tags only add information, they never remove a variant on their own.
 To leave something out at render time, use the `!` form of the [`tags` option](/guides/filter-variants-with-tags/).
 Disallowing lives in the